Smith College: Campus folklore

 Smith has numerous folk tales and ghost stories emerging from the histories of some of its historic buildings.
 It was named the most haunted college in America by College Consensus.
 One such tale holds Sessions House is inhabited by the ghost of Lucy Hunt, who died of a broken heart after being separated from her lover, General Burgoyne.
 Reports of a ghost in Sessions House predate its history as a campus house.
 Built in 1751 by the Hunt family, the house has a secret staircase where, according to legend, the Hunt's eldest daughter Lucy would rendezvous with her lover, General Burgoyne.
 The two were ultimately driven apart, and in the 1880s it was believed the ghost of a heartbroken Burgoyne haunted the staircase.
-Since Sessions House became part of college housing in the 20th century, the specter has taken on a decidedly feminine identity, and some former residents of Sessions claim to have seen Lucy's ghost in the stairwell.
+Since Sessions House became part of college housing in the 20th century, the specter has taken on a decidedly feminine identity, and some former residents of Sessions House claim to have seen Lucy's ghost in the stairwell.

 The secret staircase has since been boarded up.
-On the third floor of sessions, there is a hinged hole in the wall where the secret staircase can be seen.
+On the third floor of Sessions House, there is a hinged hole in the wall where the secret staircase can be seen.